-- An enable input (for a hatch switch, vehicle stationary or other precondition contact closure located between pins A and B on J1) - An open circuit will cause the Control Box to display its software version and will inhibit extension - A closed circuit is required between these pins to enable mast operation - A fully extended output (located between pins C and I of J1) is closed when fully extended - A fully nested output (located between pins G and H of J1) is closed when fully nested
+- An enable input (For a hatch switch, vehicle stationary or other precondition contact closure located between pins A and B on J1) - An open circuit will cause the Universal Control Box to display its software version and will inhibit extension - o A closed circuit is required between these pins to enable mast operation - A fully extended output (Located between pins C and I of J1) - A fully nested output (Located between pins G and H of J1)

-The rated output of the handshake contacts is one amp at 28 VDC.
+The rated output of the handshake contacts is one ampere at 28 VDC.
 The contacts change state when the mast is fully extended or nested.
 These shall be used as customer interlocks or indicators (visual or audible).
 For more information on electrical installation of the Mast System, see Section 2.6.2.7.